 - inform you at least once per year about the use of funds raised by the Friends and progress with projects supported by the Friends

-Thursday 13th December: Mulled Wine and Mince Pies gathering at the Vicarage for Friends of St Peter's to offer thanks for their support in the past year.
-This event will be hosted by the Vicar, Revd Anne Hollinghurst and the Chair of the Friends and is by invitation.
-Invitations will be sent to all members of the Friends in advance requesting RSVP.
+Thursday 19th December: Mulled Wine and Mince Pies gathering at the Vicarage for Friends of St Peter's to offer thanks for their support in the past year.
+This event will be hosted by the Vicar, Revd Anne Hollinghurst and the Chair of the Friends.

 Achievements so far

-The Friends is now in its third year since being launched in September 2010.
+The Friends is now in its fourth year since being launched in September 2010.
 We now have approximately 150 members and the numbers are increasing steadily year on year.
-By the end of the second year (i.e. July 2012) the Friends had raised nearly £12,000 for St Peter's after costs were deducted.
+By the end of the third year (i.e. July 2013) the Friends had raised nearly £17,500 for St Peter's after costs of running events were deducted.
 Every penny of this money goes to St Peter's: all of the work associated with the Friends is undertaken voluntarily.
 So far the Friends has:

 - organised and successfully run about six events per year including the annual St Peter's Fair at the request of the Vicar